Authored

 Role-based cultures are obsolete

-Not just culturally limited — structurally fragile in an AI environment.
+Not just culturally limited.
+Structurally fragile in an AI environment.
 The argument is made precisely and without apology.

 Identity authorship is the mechanism